 Soft-shell lobster: In the late spring and early summer, most lobsters molt their winter shells to grow into larger, softer shells over the summer and early fall.
-The summer months are considered soft-shell lobster season, when, with more visitors in Maine, demand is at its peak.
-The full soft-shell season lasts through the late fall, and it accounts for approximately 80% to 85% of the annual landings.
+The summer months are considered soft-shell lobster season when demand peaks with more visitors in Maine.
+The full soft-shell season lasts through the late fall, accounting for approximately 80% to 85% of the annual landings.

 Tail: A lobster’s tail, attached to the main body, is its abdomen.
 A lobster’s tail holds the largest section of meat.

-Tomalley: The familiar light green-colored, gooey substance found within the lobster’s carapace, is its hepatopancreas, i.e., it’s liver and pancreas.
-Though tomalley’s rich-as-butter flavor is prized by connoisseurs, it should not be consumed regularly due to the contaminants that settle in the liver.
+Tomalley: The familiar light green-colored, gooey substance found within the lobster’s carapace is its hepatopancreas, i.e., its liver and pancreas.
+Though connoisseurs prize tomalley’s rich-as-butter flavor, it should not be consumed regularly due to the contaminants that settle in the liver.

 The sizes of lobsters sold are described or categorized by their weight.
-They are described as followed:
+They are described as follows:

 - Chickens or Chix: smaller lobsters weighing approximately 1 pound

 - Selects: lobster weighing 1 1/2 to 1 3/4 pound